 If you are in a warm climate, I reckon these are a cheap way of having a decent shower.
 You need to leave them out all day, and maybe have an earlier shower than usual, but it appears that they actually do work!
 For someone regularly needing showers outdoors, they are probably not the most suitable option, but they are cheap, simple and don’t cost anything to use!

-If you have access to a fire regularly, I reckon a 12V shower pump, a stainless steel bucket and some water is the better way to go.
+If you have access to a fire regularly, I reckon a 12V shower pump and stainless steel bucket and some water is the better way to go.

 Alternatives camping shower options